 - That the defendant owed you a duty of care.
 Between citizens, this is generally viewed as a duty of reasonable care.

 - The defendant breached this duty.
 In other words, he or she did not behave reasonably.

-- This breach was the actual cause of your injury.
+- This breach of duty was the actual cause of your injury.